Komrod/web-servo/README.md

 **version 0.3.2**
 - Fix error 500 page when error 404 is in cache
+- directory alias, search term with "*" in url

 **version 0.3.1**
 - Dont change config while server is running